Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 - Add support for A6, A10, A80, some S10e and N10 variants
 - Apply the only known qcom fix to all of them
 - Add some checks to avoid false negatives

+### v1.9

+- Support more arm devices
+- Auto create tar with needed files in internal storage to fix unsupported devices